ratwolfzero/hopalong/README.md

 The "Hopalong *" attractor, invented by Barry Martin at Aston University, was popularized by A.K.
 Dewdney in the September 1986 issue of Scientific American.
 In Germany, it gained further recognition through a translation titled "Hüpfer" in Spektrum der Wissenschaft.*Nicknamed by A.K.
 Dewdney.

-This Rust program calculates and displays the "Hopalong" Attractor by iterating the following equations:
+This Rust program calculates and displays the "Hopalong" Attractor by iterating the following interrelated equations:

 $$
 \begin{align}
 x_n+1 & = y_n-sgn(x_n)\times\sqrt{∣b\times x_n−c∣} \\
 y_n+1 & = a-x_n
 \end{align}
 $$

+The series of x, y coordinates is specified by an initial point xo, yo and three constants a, b, and c.

 The color scheme is based on the pixel density, i.e. how often a pixel of the image is hit during the iteration You can run the program from the command line in a terminal for example ./hopalong a b c num,  if you are using MacOs